 The node hosting the NR PDCP entity can indicate to the corresponding node to either retransmit all NR PDCP PDUs up to and including a defined DL retransmission NR PDCP PDU SN or retransmit one or a number of blocks of downlink NR PDCP PDUs, as specified in TS 38.322 [7].

-The node hosting the NR PDCP entity can indicate to the corresponding node to either trigger polling for all NR PDCP PDUs up to and including a defined DL polling NR PDCP PDU SN or trigger polling for one or a number of blocks of downlink NR PDCP PDUs, as specified in TS 38.322 [7].
+The node hosting the NR PDCP entity can indicate to the corresponding node the DL Remaining Time based Polling Indicator to trigger remaining-time-based RLC polling, as specified in TS 38.322 [7].

 Figure 5.4.1.1-1: Successful Transfer of Downlink User Data